ericosmic/zombie_vs_human/README.md

 Of course, I have clear some base set in my simulation,
 1 there no any zombie-virus-cure be developed ever.
 2 zombie will died if they dont eat human for a long time(this number can be set for youself).
-3 some human have zombie-virus-immunity for born.
-4 human survival probability is decided by their physical condition and learning-ability.
-FOr example, Higher learning-ability will have higher survival probability in the next time after survival from one time zombie-attack.
+3 human survival probability is decided by their physical condition and learning-ability and some lucky.
+FOr example, Higher learning-ability will have higher survival probability in the next time after survival from one time zombie-attack. other example, even you are smart and strong, but you still will be kill and transfer since your bad lucky.

 # Start Simulation: